 Find out how to configure CodeTwo Email Signatures for Office 365 to make sure your signatures are always added right under the newest replies or forwards in an email thread, not at the bottom of it.

 Email conversations often get so long that they require scrolling to see the first message.
 When your users first join such a thread and their email signature is added at the very end of it (as is the case with native signatures in Exchange Online), you can be almost certain that no one will notice this signature.
 This is important, considering you want the recipients of your business correspondence to, for example, find your company's contact details, see your marketing banner, or simply know, who sent them a message.

 With CodeTwo Email Signatures 365, signatures are added directly under the latest reply/forward message by default.
 However, be sure to read on to learn how you can change the signature placement settings in the program.

 This article shows how to configure CodeTwo Email Signatures 365 for a specific email signatures usage scenario.
 If you need more basic information, use the links below:

 How to configure the program for this scenario

 Follow the links below to learn how to change the signature position in email conversations when using CodeTwo Email Signatures 365 in:

 The signature placement settings are available in the signature template editor.
 The example below shows the entire signature rule creation process, so that you know exactly where to find these settings.

 First, add a new server-side signature rule (Fig. 1.).
 Define the rule's conditions and exceptions to best suit your needs (learn more).

-On the Design tab, use the drop-down menu to access additional options for inserting signatures in email conversations (Fig. 2., item 1).
+In the Design step, use the drop-down menu to access additional options for inserting signatures in email conversations (Fig. 2., item 1).
 Learn more: